top of page

 Check out my article in Natural Language & Linguistic Theory for the main results.
 Click the link below for the article.
 (If you're paywalled, email me.)

-I recently presented follow-up work on suffix doubling and BD-correspondence in Bantu at the Princeton Phonology Forum.
+I have recently presented follow-up work on suffix doubling and BD-correspondence in Bantu at M@100 and AMP 2023, investigating the extent to which BD-correspondence on its own might be able to generate these phenomena.
 This project also includes work on mobile affixation in Huave and Moro.
 Head to my publications

 and presentations pages to find out more.